The full list

 Golinelli and Pippi later played in Reattori Caldi.

-Soprani formed a new group called Silver e i Baci, including Enzo Vallicelli (drums), Gabriele Biondi (bass), Mario Valmori (keyboards) and Vanni Meleni (horns), which participated in the "Festival di Avanguardia e Nuove Tendenze di Viareggio" in june 1971, playing many times at the Altro Mondo in Rimini supporting the most important italian groups.
+Soprani formed a new group called Silver e i Baci, including Enzo Vallicelli (drums), Gabriele Biondi (bass), Mario Valmori (keyboards) and Vanni Meleni (horns), which participated in the "Festival di Avanguardia e Nuove Tendenze di Viareggio" in June 1971, playing many times at the Altro Mondo in Rimini supporting the most important Italian groups.
 In 1971 they recorded various demos for Ricordi, which opted to release in 1972 a solo single by Silver (Soprani), Bella mia/L’erba bianca, that was selected for the Sanremo Festival.
 Soprani also issued a self-produced cassette album.

-Vallicelli quit in november 1971 to form Hellza Poppin, replaced by Nicola Venditto, while the group broke up in 1975.
+Vallicelli quit in November 1971 to form Hellza Poppin, replaced by Nicola Venditto, while the group broke up in 1975.

 BALLETTIROSADIMACCHIA